 Genetic gain will be accelerated through reproductive technology.

-This will be a major collaborative program involving the:
+This is a major collaborative program involving: